AlexStory/renelle_docs/docs/gettingStarted.md

 ## Scripting

 To run a script you can simply run `rnl ./my_file.rnl` and renelle will evaluate the file, and will use a function called `main` as the entry point.
-If you simply call `rnl` with no commands you will enter the REPL, an interactive prompt, where you can type renelle code into the command line. use Ctrl+c to quit.
+If you simply call `rnl` with no commands you will enter the REPL, an interactive prompt, where you can type renelle code into the command line.
+Use Ctrl+c to quit.

 *my_file.rnl*
 ```